nanopb/nanopb/docs/reference.rst

 :array_size:    Maximum number of entries in an array, if it is an array type.
 :ptr:           Pointer to default value for optional fields, or to submessage description for PB_LTYPE_SUBMESSAGE.

 The *uint8_t* datatypes limit the maximum size of a single item to 255 bytes and arrays to 255 items.
 Compiler will give error if the values are too large.
-The types can be changed to larger ones by defining *PB_MANY_FIELDS*.
+The types can be changed to larger ones by defining *PB_FIELD_16BIT*.

 pb_bytes_array_t
 ----------------